How to refinance a business loan

 The cost of business loan refinancing varies greatly depending on the current debt arrangement you have in place and the new loan you will switch to.
 However, you will need to consider the following costs:

 - New loan costs.
-As well as an application or establishment fee for your new loan, you may also need to pay an upfront fee to your new lender.
+You may need to pay an upfront application or establishment fee for your new loan.

 - Break costs.
 If you're on a fixed-rate loan and you refinance before the end of the fixed term, the lender will usually charge break costs.
 Depending on the loan and lender, this could cost your business up to $10,000.